 Flights / bus services to and from the town of Puerto Maldonado; entrance fee to Tambopata National Reserve; any drinks ordered at the Ecolodge bar; tips.

 |Type of room||Single||Twin / double||Triple||Entrance|

-Prices shown are per person in US dollars and do not include the entrance fee payable directly to the Tambopata National Reserve.
+Prices shown are per person in US dollars.
+The entrance fee contributes directly to the Peruvian national government’s running of Tambopata National Reserve.

 20% off March to May20% off March to May20% off March to May